LRagji/LRagji.github.io/README.md

-# Elemento
+#Xperimental

-This repo contains code for a polymer component which uses gyro capabilities of chrome browser
+This repo contains code for a all the latest, tiniest and greatest experiments that i do on web and controllers of my hobby projects